Latina Lives, Latina Narratives

 Table of Contents

-Miroslava Chávez-García is Professor of History at UCSB and holds affiliations in the Departments of Chicana/o Studies and Feminist Studies.
+Miroslava Chávez-García is Professor of History at University of California, Santa Barbara and holds affiliations in the Departments of Chicana/o Studies and Feminist Studies.
 Her latest book is Migrant Longing: Letter Writing across the U.S.–Mexico Borderlands (2018), a history of migration, gender, courtship, and identity, as told through more than 300 personal letters sent across the border.

 "The influential essays collected here are classics—often cited, read, and assigned in classes on the histories of women, labor, ethnicity, and methodology.
 They map the abundant intellectual and professional contributions of Vicki Ruiz, who has done so much to place Latinas in the mainstream of U.S. history.
 By bringing together the cannery workers, adolescents, labor organizers and others she has studied, this collection honors the lasting significance of both Professor Ruiz and her historical subjects."